DreymaR/BigBagKbdTrixXKB/README.md

 * Non-Fn-key Extend is now the default.
 Add a separate option for FKey Extend?
 Many new users struggled with this, or have weird FKey setups.
 	- Add a FKey Extend option to misc?
 So people can activate `misc:extend` and `misc:extend_fk` separately.
 * Add colemak-dh to the colemak symbols file and the US locale?
 Both ISO, ANSI and Ortho.
+	- Would it be "allowable" to actually move both default and dh colemak _into_ the symbols/colemak file now?
+	- If so, edit rules components accordingly, and consider editing all locale variants to include them
 * Not all distros source `~/.bashrc` by default.
 Seems that `~/.xinitrc` is mostly used by xinit and not generally sourced?
 	- What about `~/.xsession` or `~/.profile`?
 Seems to be mostly legacy; used by `startx`?
 It's messy.
 	- Look in `/etc/X11/Xsession` to see how thing are run at startup?
 	- But `~/.Xresources` seems like a good option (and is sourced by xinitrc too)?
 	- Its format is different though.
 And it doesn't list keyboard layout as one of its intended purposes.
 * Add some easy way of returning to the old xkbmap setup?
 But how?
 Can't unset settings, so we'd have to store it somehow?
 Or just let them go to us/us?
+	- Could write setxkbmap output to a file.
+Check it isn't overwritten, like the normal backup.
 	- Make a restore to default layout shortcut instead?
 It's only an alias for `setkb 4n/5n`.
 Maybe `resetkb 4/5`?
 * Transition many ###.xml changes to ###.extras.xml?
 Other Colemak locale variants reside there.
 But it's a mess: Many (such as Norwegian) are in the main file!
 	- It might be nice to keep all the BigBag locales in one place though?
 Or not?